cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 [Dependabot Configuration Options](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file){:target="_blank"}

-The three `package-ecosystems` we're telling Dependabot to watch for changes for are `"github-actions"` for your actions you've added and configured as part of your Build/CI process on GitHub, `"npm"` and `"bundler"`
+The three `package-ecosystems` we're telling Dependabot to watch for changes for are `"github-actions"` for the actions you've added and configured as part of your Build/CI process on GitHub, as well as `"npm"` and `"bundler"`

 This will check NPM for updates to the JS packages and Bundler for ruby gem